 For example, in the photo below, the background is only black, it’s monotonous and you could call it empty space.
 But when you add an element that contrasts it, it breaks the empty space a bit, and you get a strong contrast.

 That contrast is even stronger here because of the combination of black and white colors.
 If I added more elements, the focus on the human shape would be weaker because our eyes would be busier going all over the page.

 Contrast in art is fun, but don’t overdo it

-Creating contrast is fun and there are no limits to the experimentation and learning.
+Creating contrast is fun and there are no limits to experimentation and learning.
 It’s a great feeling when you discover something that works for you and helps you get your art on another level.

 However, as in everything in life, be careful not to overdo it.
 First of all, you might get bored with it quickly.
-And second of all, you might loose the contrast if you overdo the elements and stuff your page to look like a bunch of disconnected elements.
+And second of all, you might lose the contrast if you overdo the elements and stuff your page to look like a bunch of disconnected elements.

 Always make it as simple as possible, especially if you’re just beginning to explore this.
 With time, you’ll be confident enough to use contrast in art in many different ways.

 Art journal prompts and ideas for creating contrast